 Since completing her “Master of Counselling” qualification in 2014, Gita has worked with many children, young people, women and families affected by trauma, abuse, suicide, torture and sexual/domestic violence.
 She enjoys only two things more than her work with women.
 First, is having the privilege to hear every woman’s amazing life story and to be involved with them.
 And second is the chance to be invited by them to expand the possibilities beyond the influence of the problem and working together to rebuild stories of hope, strengths, skills, and possibilities.

 Kelly - Counsellor and Social Worker (Women's Wellbeing Team)

 Kelly is trained as a social worker and counsellor with extensive experience in the gendered violence sector including domestic and family violence, sexual assault and childhood sexual abuse.
 Alongside of this work, Kelly has worked with women relating to refugee settlement, homelessness, women’s health, eating issues and youth work.

 Using a healing-centred approach, Kelly invites women to share their experiences and the meaning of those experiences at a pace that they feel comfortable.
 Centring women as the experts in their own lives and their own recovery from the impacts of trauma, Kelly encourages women to explore their own strengths, skills, values and beliefs.
 Kelly is passionate about social justice, human rights and working toward eliminating violence against women and children.

-Claire- Counsellor (Women's Wellbeing Team)
+Claire- Counsellor and Group Facilitator (Women's Wellbeing Team)